beshirs/cs338/project/README.md

 # HoneyPot Project
+> **Created by Beshir Said**
 ---
 General Overview:
 - For this project I study **honeypots** — decoy systems that attract and log attacker behavior — with a specific focus on **Cowrie**, a medium-interaction SSH/Telnet honeypot.
 I attempted to deploy the T-Pot multi-honeypot platform but ran into installation issues, so I used standalone Cowrie to demonstrate core honeypot capabilities.
-Deliverables: a technical report, reproducible demo steps, and a 6–10 minute demo video showing an attack session and the matching Cowrie logs.
+Deliverables: an informational report, reproducible demo steps, and an explantion demo video showing an attack session and the matching Cowrie logs.
 ---

 ## Refined project proposal